Lithium iron phosphate battery: Comparison with other battery types

 The LFP battery uses a lithium-ion-derived chemistry and shares many advantages and disadvantages with other lithium-ion battery chemistries.
 However, there are significant differences.

 Resource availability

 Iron and phosphates are very common in the Earth's crust.
-LFP contain neither nickel nor cobalt, both of which are supply-constrained and expensive.
+LFP contains neither nickel nor cobalt, both of which are supply-constrained and expensive.
 As with lithium, human rights and environmental concerns have been raised concerning the use of cobalt.
 Environmental concerns have also been raised regarding the extraction of nickel.